Ken Burns: Early life and education

 Burns' mother was diagnosed with breast cancer when he was three, and she died when he was 11, a circumstance that he said helped shape his career; he credited his psychologist father-in-law, Gerald Stechler, with a significant insight: "He told me that my whole work was an attempt to make people long gone come back alive."
 He recalls: a searing memory of the summer of 1962, when I was almost 9, joining our family dinner on a hot, sweltering day in a tract house in a development in Newark, Delaware, and seeing my mother crying.
 She had just learned, and my brother and I had just been told, that she would be dead of cancer within six months.
 But that’s not what was causing her tears.
 Our inadequate health insurance had practically bankrupted us, and our neighbors – equally struggling working people – had taken up a collection and presented my parents with six crisp $20 bills – $120 in total – enough to keep us solvent for more than a month.
 In that moment, I understood something about community and courage, about constant struggle and little victories.
 That hot June evening was a victory.
 And I have spent my entire professional life trying to resurrect small moments within the larger sweep of American history, trying to find our better angels in the most difficult of circumstances, trying to wake the dead, to hear their stories.
 Well-read as a child, he engrossed himself in the family encyclopedia, preferring history to fiction.

 Upon receiving an 8 mm film movie camera for his 17th birthday, he shot a documentary about an Ann Arbor factory.
 He graduated from Pioneer High School in Ann Arbor in 1971.
 Declining reduced tuition to attend the University of Michigan, he instead attended Hampshire College in Amherst, Massachusetts, where students are graded through narrative evaluations rather than letter grades, and where students create self-directed academic concentrations instead of choosing a traditional major.

 Burns worked in a record store to help pay his tuition.
 He lived on as little as $2,500 in two years in Walpole, New Hampshire.
 Burns studied under photographers Jerome Liebling, Elaine Mayes, and others.
-He describes Liebling as his "principal mentor."
 He earned his Bachelor of Arts degree in film studies and design in 1975.